GeorgeDascalu/Unity-EventBinder/README.md

 	* Separates the event "triggers" from the event "listeners"
 	* Uses specific Actions to connect the triggers to the listeners
 * Multiple listeners for an UI event
+* Ability to add static event handlers for events - something that you cannot do with default Unity events
 * Ability to select Events
 	* From "EventTriggerType": PointerDown, PointerUp, PointerClick...etc
 	* From a specific GameObject (ex: onClick from Button)